ErezAmihud/dearmor/README.md

 * Use file names and not full paths - I still have some things in the user interface to improve

 ### TODO
-[X] obfuscate entire module and not just single functions [X] adding a nice user interface
+- [X] obfuscate entire module and not just single functions
+- [X] adding a nice user interface
-[X] Tests
+- [X] Tests
-[X] Trigger functions to load to unobfuscate them
+- [X] Trigger functions to load to unobfuscate them
-[X] figure out a way to resolve the functions without invoking their actual code (maybe run the code in a subinterpreter where we can close after the call to __armor_enter__  ?)
+- [X] figure out a way to resolve the functions without invoking their actual code (maybe run the code in a subinterpreter where we can close after the call to __armor_enter__  ?)
-[ ] add black formatting
+- [ ] add black formatting
-[ ] Find out how to include `code.py` as package data [ ] Use a nicer way to inject the code - I don't like that I have to compile the dll, and we can just use ctypes to disable the gil.
+- [ ] Find out how to include `code.py` as package data
+- [ ] Use a nicer way to inject the code - I don't like that I have to compile the dll, and we can just use ctypes to disable the gil.
-[ ] make the code work on versions other than >3.6
+- [ ] make the code work on versions other than >3.6
-[ ] check on advanced modes
+- [ ] check on advanced modes
+- [ ] automatically run tests on pull requests
+- [ ] make scripts to automatically extract an exe
+- [ ] in decompile remove libraries that are not original of the programmer code

 ### Contribute
 Just ask away or make a pull request.